ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/IPCC_AR6_Chap3_Ocean_figures_notes_ledm_README.md

   - intersect:
     - maps showing the intersect overthe surface for the entire PI control
   - trend_intact:
-    - maps showing the raw temperature and salininty data at the surface at the final time step of historical and hist-nat run
+    - maps showing the raw temperature and salinity data at the surface at the final time step of historical and hist-nat run
   - detrended:
-    - maps showing the dedrifted temperature and salininty data at the surface at the final time step of historical and hist-nat run.
+    - maps showing the dedrifted temperature and salinity data at the surface at the final time step of historical and hist-nat run.
   - detrended_quad:
     - 4 pane figure showing the surface map for the historical detrended, trend-intact, the difference and the quoitent.
   - vw_timeseries:
     - time series figure showing the volume Weighted mean for the detrended and trend intact.
   - detrending_ts:
-    - time series figure showing the global volume weighted mean (or total) temperature, salininity or OHC for the historical and piControl.
+    - time series figure showing the global volume weighted mean (or total) temperature, salinity or OHC for the historical and piControl.
   - multi_model_mean:
     - shows maps of the multi-model mean surface temperature and salinity at various points in time and specific time ranges.
   - sea_surface_salinity_plot directory:
-    - The full sea surface salininty trends figure.
+    - The full sea surface salinity trends figure.

 The following figure directories contain figures for the Dynamic Height calculation:
   - dyn_height_timeseries: